rluceropdx/nest-egg-planner/README.md

 help understand how your savings "nest egg" can grow or not grow over time.

-This program uses a websocket server.
+This program uses a websocket server (on 127.0.0.1:3030).
 From the root of this project run the following:

 ```rust
 cargo run --release
 ```

-To start the web front end, (from the client folder) run the following:
+To start the web front end (from the client folder), run the following:

 ```rust
 cd client
 cargo run --release
 ```

+Open your browser to [http://127.0.0.1:8080](http://127.0.0.1:8080)

 # Github Repo